tlcoles/challenge-18-social-network-api/README.md

 * Building API routes
 * Using Insomnia for route testing

 ## Gratitude
 * Tiffany Conroy and Morgan Roderick for personal tutoring and support
-* ESMT Coding Boot Camp teachers and tutors for instruction, resource suggestions, and support
+* ESMT Coding Boot Camp instructor, tutors, and personnel for instruction, resource suggestions, and support
 * Study buddies Henriette and Tornike

 ## Contact